venkat6139/TodoApplication/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

+## Introduction
+This is a simple To-Do application built using React.
+It allows users to add, view, edit, delete, and mark tasks as completed.
+The application's state is managed using Redux, and tasks are persisted in local storage.

+## Features
+Add new tasks
+View a list of tasks
+Edit existing tasks
+Delete tasks
+Mark tasks as completed
+Persistent storage using local storage

+## Prerequisites
+Node.js (v14 or above)
+npm (v6 or above)

+## Project Structure
+Here is a brief overview of the project's structure: todo-app/
+│
+├── public/
+│   ├── index.html
+│   └── ...
+│
+├── src/
+│   ├── components/
+│   │   ├── TaskInput.js
+│   │   ├── TaskItem.js
+│   │   ├── TaskList.js
+│   │   └── ...
+│   │
+│   ├── redux/
+│   │   ├── actions.js
+│   │   ├── reducers.js
+│   │   └── store.js
+│   │
+│   ├── App.js
+│   ├── index.js
+│   └── ...
+│
+├── .gitignore
+├── package.json
+├── README.md
+└── ...

+## Redux Setup
+The state management of the application is handled using Redux.
+The main files related to Redux are:

+actions.js: Defines action types and action creators. reducers.js: Handles state changes based on actions. store.js: Configures the Redux store.

 ### `npm start`